Notice to Clients Regarding the Closing of Silvergate Bank, Silicon Valley Bank, and Signature Bank.

 Tax-Advantaged Accounts

-Open your account online in less than 10 minutes.
-You will be guided through the steps to provide your personal information and method of funding for your account.
-Then after completing a final review of your application and signing using eSignature your application will be submitted.
+Open your self-directed account online with myEQUITY.
+It takes just a few minutes, and you’ll be guided through the steps to provide your personal information and method of funding for your account.
+After a final review of your application and signing using eSignature, your application will be submitted.

 What’s next?